ncperdomo/FICORO_GNSS/README.md

 ---

-**Note:** This code currently relies on the installation of GAMIT/GLOBK, as it utilises the Fortran codes VELROT and CVFRAME included with GAMIT/GLOBK to align and rotate velocity fields.
-In upcoming releases, I plan to provide Python scripts that will eliminate the need for GAMIT/GLOBK.
-Until then, please ensure that GAMIT/GLOBK is installed before running this code.
-Considering that VELROT limits the maximum number of sites allowed in the input files to 4096, I increased the default value in the Velrot module to 10,000, thus allowing to align input velocity fields with a larger number of stations.
+**Note:** Earlier versions of this software (v1.x) depended on the installation of GAMIT/GLOBK, as they used the Fortran programs `VELROT` and `CVFRAME` included in the [GAMIT/GLOBK package](https://geoweb.mit.edu/gg/) for velocity field alignment and rotation.
+The current release (v2.x) replaces these dependencies with fully integrated Python implementations ([PyVelrot](https://github.com/ncperdomo/PyVelrot) and [PyCvframe](https://github.com/ncperdomo/PyCvframe)), eliminating the need to install GAMIT/GLOBK while preserving the original alignment and rotation functionality.

 ---